What does ‘ponte las pilas’ in Spanish mean?

 Synonyms: 4 Ways To Say ‘Ponte las Pilas’

-- Avisparse → Another casual expression to say ‘to pull your socks up’.
+- Avisparse is a common and casual expression that also means ‘to pull your socks up’.
 It’s more common in Spain.

-- Aplicarse → Aplicarse is a casual expression that can be used to ask people to make a better effort and work harder.
+- Aplicarse is a casual expression that can be used to ask people to make a better effort and work harder.

-- Hacer un mejor esfuerzo → It’s a formal and standardized way to ask people to try harder.
+- Hacer un mejor esfuerzo is a formal and standardized way to ask people to try harder.
 It means ‘to make a better effort’.